Skip to main content

 Paper Book

-A central work in the history of rhetoric.
-Quintilian, born in Spain about AD 35, became a widely known and highly successful teacher of rhetoric in Rome.
-The Orator's Education (Institutio Oratoria), a comprehensive training program in twelve books, draws on his...
+Quintilian, born in Spain about 35 CE, became a widely known and highly successful teacher of rhetoric in Rome.
+The Orator's Education (Institutio Oratoria), a comprehensive training program in twelve books, draws on his own rich experience.
+It is a work of enduring importance, not...

 Suetonius